FindMySchool LogoFindMySchool

 Tetney Primary School looks like a well-organised village primary with clear routines, explicit values, and a structured approach to English and mathematics.
 The most recent published outcomes point to pupils leaving with secure foundations, and wraparound provision is a genuine practical advantage for many families.
 Best suited to families who want a small-school feel, who value consistent behaviour expectations, and who prefer an approach where literacy and numeracy are taught in a clearly explained, systematic way.

 The latest Ofsted inspection (February 2024) concluded the school continues to be Good, and it confirmed effective safeguarding arrangements.
-Outcomes data also indicates that 73% of pupils met the expected standard in reading, writing and maths combined in 2024, above the England average of 62%.
+Outcomes data also indicates that 70% of pupils met the expected standard in reading, writing and maths combined in the latest dataset.

 Reception admissions are coordinated through Lincolnshire’s admissions process and are allocated using published oversubscription criteria.